ExWoW/mod_weather_vibe/README.md

 ﻿# AzerothCore Module: Weather Vibe

 (**Work In Progess**)
+(DEBUG by default enabled for now, you can simply disable by updating the conf file)

 Bring your world to life with **mod_weather_vibe**.
 This module gives each zone a